MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 codePush.getCurrentPackage(): Promise<LocalPackage>;
 ```

 Retrieves the metadata about the currently installed "package" (like description, installation time).
-This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there is a pending update that is waiting to be applied via a resume or restart.
+This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there's a pending update that's waiting to be applied via a resume or restart.

 This method returns a `Promise`, which resolves to one of two possible values: